MatthewWid/bonk-skins.io/README.md

 Once this file is created with the correct credentials execute `bonk-skins.sql` on your database.
 This will create the tables `skins` and `users`.

-When this has been simply start up the Apache server and database server and navigate to `index.php`.
+When this has been done simply start up the Apache server and database server and navigate to `index.php`.